anoncx/CxTools/README.md

 Monkeys Dont Know What Hit Em

 How To Use:
-  - Run main.py With Python Or Download The Exe Versio
+  - Run main.py With Python Or Download The Exe Version